szanata/lollipop/README.md

 > Installing

-- Download and import the Lollipop.js or the minified file to your project
+- Download and import the lollipop.js or the minified file to your project
 - You also need to use jQuery 1.8+ on your project
-- Download and import the Lollipop.css to your project.
+- Download and import the lollipop.css to your project.
 Here you can easily customize your popup.

 > API
 *(4 methods)*